Why ~2 Hours for Resting Pork Butt?

 Why is Pork Butt Rested?

-There are two primary reasons for allowing this to happen:
+There are 2 primary reasons for allowing this to happen:

-The main point to discuss is the gelatinization of melted collagen:
+The main point to discuss is the gelatinization of the collagen:

 As most people know, a pork butt is a tough cut of meat and in order to break down and render the connective tissue (primarily collagen), you need to cook the meat low and slow (~225F to 275F) for an extended period of time.